Doping in figure skating: Soviet Union and Russia

 In 2019, Anastasia Shakun, an ice dancer with Daniil Ragimov, received a one-year ban (November 10, 2018 – November 9, 2019) from the ISU after she claims she mistakenly took furosemide during competition for an eye problem.
 She was "suspended from practices and participations in all competition", and explained she had taken furosemide at the advice of pharmacy before the competition to deal with eye swelling and "forgotten that it was on the Prohibited List."

 Ladies' singles skater Maria Sotskova announced her retirement in July 2020.
 Over two months after her retirement, she received a 10-year disqualification from the sport by the Russian Anti-Doping Agency for forging a medical certificate to explain a doping violation; it was later reported that Sotskova was using the banned diuretic furosemide.
 The Figure Skating Federation of Russia issued a verdict in March 2021 based on the RUSADA decision to disqualify Sotskova until April 5, 2030, backdating the start of her ban to April 2020.

 In 2022, ladies' singles skater Kamila Valieva was provisionally suspended by the Russian Anti-Doping Agency due to a positive test result for trimetazidine.
 She was then unsuspended by RUSADA.
 This decision was appealed by the International Olympic Committee, World Anti-Doping Agency, and the International Testing Agency which was brought about to the Court of Arbitration for Sport.
 The hearing took place on February 13, 2022, and it was decided that Valieva would be able to participate in the 2022 Winter Olympics under many circumstances.
+However, on 29 January 2024, a full hearing of the case by the CAS resulted in her disqualification and suspension for four years from 25 December 2021 to 24 December 2025, which, as of 22 March 2024, makes her and her teammates the only figure skaters to have an Olympic medal stripped for doping.